Earewien/godot-traits/README.md

 _Godot Traits_ will automatically apply operations on instantiated traits depending on their type.

 - For _object_ traits (traits that extend `Object` or `RefCounted`), no special applied operation is performed,
-- For _node_ traits (traits that extend `Node` or any sub-classes of `Node`), trait instances are automatically added as _child of the receiver_.
+- For _node_ traits (traits that extend `Node` or any sub-classes of `Node`), trait instances are automatically added as a child of its _receiver_.
+There should be no assumption on how trait instances are stored.
 The trait instance is added as an _internal node_, so it's not possible to retrieve it unless specifying the `include_internal` parameter in retrieval functions.

 ##### Removal